krish-59/TunnelForge/Implementation-plan.md

 *In this phase, build the React frontend that will serve as a dashboard to monitor the tunnels.*

 * **Dashboard Setup:** Initialize the React project (if not done in Phase 2).
-If using Create React App, ensure it’s ejected or configured for customization as needed.
+If using Create React App, ensure it's ejected or configured for customization as needed.
 Alternatively, use Vite for a quick TypeScript React setup.

-* **UI Design:** Plan the dashboard’s main screen:
+* **UI Design:** Plan the dashboard's main screen:

   * A table or list of active tunnels, showing fields like **Tunnel ID/URL**, **Local Port**, **Status** (connected/disconnected), **Requests Count**, **Rate Limit Status** (e.g., requests remaining in window).